martingy/phonebookapp/README.md

 Then navigate to [http://localhost:8080](http://localhost:8080) in your browser.

+## Troubleshooting

+In case of npm or bower error, please delete the folders '/node_modules' and '/src/main/webapp/bower_components' and try to run the command which failed again.

 ## Testing

 To launch the application's tests, run:

+On Linux:

     ./mvnw clean test

+On Windows:

+    mvnw clean test

 [Node.js]: https://nodejs.org/